ThreeHoolagins/hello-universe/README.md

 So, in line with this common joke, here is my proof, by the standards of aspiring software developers without any experience, that I know every programming language.

 # Running the universe
+> [!NOTE]

-Since there's a lot here, the headers will be hyperlinked with the install guides, and the how to run below each header.
+> Since there's a lot here, the headers will be hyperlinked with the install guides, and the how to run below each header.

 ## [C](https://learn.microsoft.com/en-us/cpp/build/walkthrough-compile-a-c-program-on-the-command-line?view=msvc-170) | Compiled